Podcast Visibility Optimization

 Metadata

-All the information about your podcast which provided to platforms via your RSS feed.
-This includes the podcast category, show title and description, publisher name, episode titles and descriptions.
-Each piece of information is called a tag.
-Inserting the right keywords into the metadata of a podcast can significantly increase the audience’s interest in the show.
+All information about your podcasts, including the podcast name, hosts and guests, cover art, episode name, and number, etc. Inserting the right keywords into the metadata of the podcast could greatly increase the audience’s interest in the show.

 Mix Down